 Some guides work alone with a maximum of one or two journeyers during a ceremony.
 Others may employ an assistant even when working with a solo journeyer.

 Retreat centers differ in the ratio of facilitators to participants.
 The more highly qualified facilitators available to support you before, during, and after a journey, the better your chances of having a positive experience.
 However, having access to one mature facilitator can be sufficient.

 How reverent does the guide seem?
 How much faith does she have in the mysterious workings of the medicine?
 What attitudes does she carry toward the medicine and the work?
 To what spiritual practices or lineages is she connected?

 Having many personal experiences does not automatically qualify a person to be a trustworthy guide.
 On the other hand, even if a person has had only a few experiences with the medicine, her spiritual and emotional maturity may make her an excellent facilitator.

 Spiritual guides are committed to lives of truth and service.
 A mature facilitator listens more than she talks.
-She has no need to prove or sell herself to you.
+She does not need to prove or sell herself to you.
 You will feel safe and comfortable around her.
 The possibility of tripsitting may not excite an experienced guide as she has realized that the work, although fulfilling, can be heavy.
-A competent facilitator will exude a sense of confident calm and joy rather than an excited restlessness.
+A competent facilitator will exude confidence, calm, and joy rather than an excited restlessness.

-Does the guide seem to focus on quality over quantity?
-Does it feel like you are exploring together with the guide and making decisions that are in your best interest?
+Does the guide focus on quality over quantity?
+Are you exploring with the guide and making decisions in your best interest?
 Do you feel pushed or rushed to make a decision?
 Do you feel encouraged to take your time to make a well-informed decision?
 Do you feel optimistic and grounded during and after your connections with the guide, or do you feel off-center and restless?